Malham: Tourism

 Malham is a popular walkers' destination.
 The rise in tourism over Malham's history has led to some deterioration of the area's surrounding paths as tourists wander off the paths and cause pockets of erosion, a process often called "footpath erosion".
 The footpaths in the area are maintained by the Yorkshire Dales National Park Authority.

 In the village there is a National Park Information Centre and a large car park.
 The Pennine Way long-distance path passes through the village.
 Nearby natural landmarks include Malham Cove, Malham Tarn, Gordale Scar and Janet's Foss.
 The Malham Show Fell Race course runs over the nearby 301 m Cawden.

 In May 2006, it was reported that a covert listening device was discovered hidden in the local parish hall, leaving the villagers baffled.
 The electronic transmitter was found in a wall socket during a safety inspection at Malham village hall.

 Part of Harry Potter and the Deathly Hallows – Part 1 was filmed around the Malham Cove limestone pavement.

 All Creatures Great and Small TV series was largely filmed within the Dales, including some scenes shot in and around Malham Lings and at Janet's Foss waterfall on the Malham Landscape Trail.

+Beck Hall in the village is England's first vegan hotel, after making over its menu and room amenities to be free of animal products in 2023.

+The Lister Arms inn also lies in the village.